 Financial literacy is a vital life skill that goes well beyond saving and borrowing.
-We need to ensure that all Australians can understand how to behave with their finances, manage their money, increase their savings, make good investment decisions, manage their debt and understand how to behave with their spending.
+All Australians need to have the knowledge, skills, capabilities and capacities to understand how to manage their money, build their savings, make sound investment decisions, and manage their debts, now and into the future.

 Understanding where to get information and how to use information on banking products and services will help us make informed decisions.
 We also need to think about the way we want to bank or save or invest and understand what products and services best suit our needs.